 How can attorneys keep their content fresh?

-Whether it’s adding to your evergreen pages or writing blog posts on breaking legal news, there are several ways to keep adding fresh content to your site.
+Whether it’s adding to your evergreen pages or writing blog posts on breaking legal news, there are several ways to keep adding to your site’s content.

 As you launch your site, you’ll want to build up the repository of information available on your evergreen pages.
 You’ll likely start with basic structural content, but those pages should grow and develop over time as you add more information to your practice area pages and detailed law pages.

-(In the future, your site may evolve to contain hundreds or thousands of pages.
-It’s not a good use of your time or effort to hunt through each page to find an outdated reference.)
+This is important in that, in the future, your site may evolve to contain hundreds or thousands of pages.
+It’s not a good use of your time or effort to hunt through each page to find an outdated reference.

 Once you’ve developed a certain number of evergreen pages, you may want to consider starting a blogging strategy.
 However, there are some practice areas that may benefit from beginning a blogging strategy earlier.

-For more information on developing strategies for your evergreen pages and blog posts, listen to our podcast on law firm website growth strategies.
+For more information on how to add evergreen pages and blog posts effectively, listen to our podcast on law firm website growth strategies.

 Is fresh law firm website content always better?